Rennie Mackintosh, Glasgow, Photos, Buildings, History, Dates, Projects, Images

 The Hill House was designed for publisher Walter Blackie.
 After the Glasgow Art School, The Hill House is one of Rennie Mackintosh’s best known works.
 The facades are typically strong with the few apertures articulated with characteristic grids, and subtle non-orthogonal elements such as the chimney.
 Rennie Mackintosh’s style is often seen as not only related to fin-de-siecle Art Nouveau but to the burgeoning Modern Architecture movement.
 This Rennie Mackintosh work typically works with the Scottish traditional architecture, often referred to as the Scots Baronial, the rustic architecture of towers and crow steps.
 The Hill House is run by the National Trust for Scotland and is close to Loch Lomond.

-Willow tea rooms Charles Rennie Mackintosh: The Willow Tea Rooms, 217 Sauchiehall St, Glasgow
+Charles Rennie Mackintosh : The Willow Tea Rooms, 217 Sauchiehall St, Glasgow

 Glasgow Tea Rooms for Kate Cranston.
-There is a similar Rennie Mackintosh Tea Room at 97 Buchanan Street.
+A similar Rennie Mackintosh Tea Room exists at 97 Buchanan Street.

 Charles Rennie Mackintosh : Hunterian Gallery, Kelvingrove, Glasgow